bratushkadan/diploma/app/docs/services/orders/README.md

 CREATE TABLE `orders/payments` (
   id Utf8 NOT NULL,
   order_id Utf8 NOT NULL,
+  amount Double NOT NULL,
+  currency_iso_4217 Uint32 NOT NULL,
   provider Json NOT NULL,
   created_at Timestamp NOT NULL, updated_at Timestamp NOT NULL,